The Impact of Agile Methodology on QA Processes

 4. How to Optimize QA Processes in an Agile Environment?

-• Prioritize risk-based testing: Focus testing efforts on high-risk areas of the application, such as critical functionality or components with a history of defects.
+• Risk-Based Testing: Don’t test everything equally.
+Focus your testing efforts on the high-risk areas of the application, especially the critical features or components with a history of defects.

 5. Addressing Edge Cases in Agile QA